 CT stands for Computerised Tomography.
-A CT scan takes a series of images of your body using x-rays.
-CT Scans provide a greater detail of your internal organs, bones, blood vessels and soft tissue than ordinary x-rays and so are often the preferred method of diagnosing a wide range of medical conditions.
-A Radiographer will perform this scan for you, a Radiologist (specialist x-ray doctor) looks at these pictures and makes a report which goes to your referrer.
-We have to ask everybody of the ages 12-55 if there is any possibility of pregnancy.
+A CT scan takes a series of pictures of your body using x-rays.
+CT Scans provide a greater detail of your internal organs, bones, blood vessels and soft tissue than ordinary x-rays, and so are often the preferred method of diagnosing a wide range of medical conditions.
+A Radiographer will perform this scan for you, a Radiologist (specialist x-ray doctor) looks at these images and makes a report which goes to your referrer.
+We have to ask everybody of the ages 12-55, if there is any possibility they could be pregnant.